Equal Pay Act Definition: Advantages and Disadvantages

 Claims must be brought up to two years after the time of the discriminatory event.
 This is the statute of limitation for such acts.

-If you need help with understanding the advantages and disadvantages of the Equal Pay Act, you can post your legal need on UpCounsel's marketplace.
+If you need help with equal pay act definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.